-The Company adopted ASC 820 "Fair Value Measurements and Disclosures" ("ASC 820") for its financial assets and liabilities on January 1, 2008, and for non-financial assets and non-financial liabilities that are not recognized or disclosed at fair value in the financial statements on a recurring basis on January 1, 2009.
-The Company's adoption of ASC 820 did not materially affect the Company's financial position, results of operations or liquidity.
-As defined in ASC 820, fair value is based on the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-In order to increase consistency and comparability in fair value measurements, ASC 820 establishes a fair value hierarchy that prioritizes observable and unobservable inputs used to measure fair value into three broad levels, which are described below:
+Fair value is based on the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
+ASC 820 "Fair Value Measurements and Disclosures" ("ASC 820") establishes a fair value hierarchy that prioritizes observable and unobservable inputs used to measure fair value into three broad levels, which are described below:

-- Level 1: Quoted prices (unadjusted) in active markets that are accessible at the measurement date for assets or liabilities.
-The fair value hierarchy gives the highest priority to Level 1 inputs. - Level 2: Inputs other than quoted prices within Level 1 that are observable for the asset or liability, either directly or indirectly. - Level 3: Unobservable inputs that are used when little or no market data is available.
+Level 1: Quoted prices (unadjusted) in active markets that are accessible at the measurement date for identical assets or liabilities.
+The fair value hierarchy gives the highest priority to Level 1 inputs.

+- Level 2: Inputs other than quoted prices within Level 1 that are observable for the asset or liability, either directly or indirectly. - Level 3: Unobservable inputs that are used when little or no market data is available.
 The fair value hierarchy gives the lowest priority to Level 3 inputs.

 In determining fair value, the Company utilizes valuation techniques that maximize the use of observable inputs and minimize the use of unobservable inputs to the extent possible as well as considers counterparty credit risk in its assessment of fair value.

-Financial assets and liabilities carried at fair value on a recurring basis as of December 31, 2009 are classified in the table below in one of the three categories described above:
+The Company determined that it has not made any Level 1 or 3 measurements as of December 31, 2009 or June 30, 2010.
+The following financial assets and liabilities, which are reported at fair value on a recurring basis, have been valued using Level 2 inputs: